 Some publishers are very selective about who they send materials to and who they add to their lists.
-If you get rejected (or just get no response), don’t sweat it.
+If you get rejected (or get no response), don’t sweat it.
 That just means you get to try again later.
 Remember, a rejection is never a reflection of the quality of your blog.
 And even if you don’t make it onto the elusive “list” you can try emailing for specific titles.

 Lastly, I know a lot of review disclaimers state that ARCs are given “in exchange for an honest review” and I am going to tell you that language is not accurate.
 ARCs are given for review consideration.
 If you are emailing directly for a specific title, then there is some expectation that you will review it.
 However if you are asking to look at several titles, it’s safe to say that you are requesting them for review consideration which is an important distinction because it means you are not guaranteeing a review (positive or otherwise).
 Regardless of the language, be sure to disclose that you did receive the ARC from the publisher so that your platform is in compliance with FTC guidelines for influencers and content creators.

-Remember: Once you review a title (especially one you requested) it’s good form to email the publicity team the text of your review, a permalink to it and the date it will post on your blog!
+Remember: Once you review a title (especially one you requested) it’s good form to email the publicity team the text of your review, a permalink to it, and the date it will post on your blog!